AndreaRigoni/devel-blender/README.md

-# autoconf-bootstrap
+# devel-blender
-Base setup for autoconf distribution
+Base setup for bledner development using docker image

 This is a autoconf/automake minimal setup to start a new project.
 It uses Kconfig integration provided by https://github.com/AndreaRigoni/autoconf-kconfig as a submodule in conf/kconfig